siteckris/scripts/Git.md

 ### File stages
  - Untracked (not added to the list of files to track yet)
  - Tracked (added to the list of files)
-    - Unmodified (saved but not changed)
+    - Unmodified (saved and unchanged)
-    - Modified (changed but not staged)
+    - Modified (changed but not staged or added)
-    - Staged (staged and ready to push)
+    - Staged (staged and ready to committed)

 ### Directories
  - ./git (the local history of saved unmodified files)